EU adds Saudi Arabia to dirty-money blacklist, upsets Britain

 London has led a pushback against the EU list in past days, and at closed-door meetings urged the exclusion of Saudi Arabia, EU sources told Reuters.

-The oil-rich kingdom is a major importer of goods and weapons from the EU.
-Several top British banks have operations there.
-Royal Bank of Scotland is the European bank with the largest turnover in Saudi Arabia, with around 150 million euros ($169.28 million) in 2015, according to public data.
+The oil-rich kingdom is a major importer of goods and weapons from the EU and several top British banks have operations in the country.
+Royal Bank of Scotland is the European bank with the largest turnover in Saudi Arabia, with around 150 million euros ($169 million) in 2015, according to public data.

 HSBC is Europe’s most successful bank in Riyadh.
 It booked profits of 450 million euros in 2015 in the kingdom but disclosed no turnover and has no employees there, according to public data released under EU rules.